ryanmio/LittleFallsVA/exampleSite/content/english/history/_index.md

   </div>
   <div class="image-container">
     <img src="/images/history/wood.webp" alt="Rendering of wooden falls church"  loading="lazy" />
     <cite style="display: block; text-align: center;">Artist's Rendering of Original Wooden Church.
 It had a simple rectangular design with a pitched roof.
 The exterior was made of wooden clapboards, painted white to protect the wood from the elements, and featured a central entrance, flanked by two symmetrical windows fitted with diamond-paned glass, allowing natural light to filter into the interior.
-Inside, there would have been wooden pews arranged in rows, facing a raised pulpit where the clergy delivered sermons.
-Image Rights: Little Falls Movement.</cite>
+Inside, there would have been wooden pews arranged in rows, facing a raised pulpit where the clergy delivered sermons. <br>Image Rights: Little Falls Movement.</cite>
   </div>

 </div>